 Arrangements for earning independent study credit through William & Mary must be made in advance, in consultation with a faculty member.
 Credit for the independent study project must be awarded in the term following your return to campus because receiving credit from William & Mary and another program simultaneously would constitute dual enrollment, which is not allowed by the university.

 All seniors planning to study abroad during the first semester of their senior year will need to get their Senior Residency Requirement waived by the Dean of Undergraduate Studies.
-To do so, complete and submit a Petition to the Committee on Degrees: Exceptions to Degree Requirements (pdf) to the Dean of Undergraduate Studies Office before you leave campus.
+To do so, complete and submit a Petition to the Committee on Degrees: Exceptions to Degree Requirements (pdf) to the Dean of Undergraduate Studies Office before applying for a program.
+This petition also requires a signature from your Global Education Advisor.
 Students are not permitted to study abroad during the final semester of their senior year.